 Each serving also contains a complete amino acid profile and additional probiotics to help boost the immune system of anyone working hard in the gym or out on the field.

-The My Protein Vegan Protein Blend is crazy low on carbs – only 0.5 gram per serving – and has no sugar in it, at all.
+The My Protein Vegan Protein Blend is crazy low on carbs – only 0.5 gram per serving – and has no sugar in it at all.
 Like, zero amount.
-If you are looking for a clean protein powder, whether whey or vegan, the My Protein Vegan Protein Blend won't disappoint.
+Suppose you are looking for a clean protein powder, whether whey or vegan; the My Protein Vegan Protein Blend won't disappoint.

 The Vegan Protein Blend is a blend of pea and fava bean protein isolates, in case you were wondering.
 It comes in two flavours, your everyday strawberry and the more adventurous chilli chocolate.

 Not to mention, the My Protein Vegan Protein Blend only contains 102 calories per serving but still packs 5 grams of naturally occurring BCAAs.
 Not bad at all.

 Made from pea, hemp, alfalfa and pumpkin, the Vega Clean Protein really does live up to its name, while a distinct lack of sugar and fat make it one of the healthiest choices to go for.